Severance Hall: Renovations

-On September 30, 2021, the Cleveland Orchestra and Musical Arts Association announced that the name of the venue was changing to Severance Music Center.
+On September 30, 2021, the Cleveland Orchestra and Musical Arts Association announced that it would rename the venue Severance Music Center.

 Architecture

-Designed by Cleveland firm Walker & Weeks, Severance Hall is located at the intersection of Euclid Avenue and East Boulevard.
+Designed by Cleveland firm Walker and Weeks, Severance Music Center is located at the intersection of Euclid Avenue and East Boulevard.
 The front entrance features a grand lobby in the form of a domed rotunda, with the main auditorium and various service spaces spread out in a conjoined fan.
 The building’s exterior was designed to complement the nearby Cleveland Museum of Art, featuring a neoclassical portico and an Art Deco relief by New York sculptor Henry Hering.

 The interior of Severance Hall features a variety of architectural styles, including Art Deco and elements of Egyptian Revival.
 The Grand Foyer is surrounded by marble columns and decorated with papyrus and lotus flower patterns that are used in a number of places.
-The main concert hall features a silvery aluminum leaf ceiling with designs based on 18th century English point lace.
+The main concert hall features a silvery aluminum leaf ceiling with designs based on 18th-century English point lace.